Great strategies start with a compelling mission, a clear and inspiring vision, or both.

 Often, businesses don't need both.
 The mission is to achieve their vision.
 And their vision is to fulfil their mission.
 In such cases, either one or the other is enough.

-You can see in the fictitious case of the Best Exotic Marigold Hotel above, that either vision or mission statement would be sufficient.
+You can see in the fictitious case of The Best Exotic Marigold Hotel above that either a vision or a mission statement would be sufficient.
 Both would probably be superfluous.

 It really depends on what works best for each different business.